You’re viewing a live Unfurl demo — no account needed. Sign up free to make your own →

 • Current branch

 Good prompting is "one of the biggest levers for improving your outputs."
-Treat Claude like a smart co-worker you're delegating to:
+Think of Claude as a smart colleague you're delegating to:

 • Set clear goals and success criteria